ninthgiant/Arduino_AD7193/README.md

 # README for Arduino Project: AD7193_v035_commonCode

-This project contains code common with the Arduino project HX711_R4_R3_v02 which runs on both the Uno Rev3 and Uno Rev4.
+This project began as code common with the Arduino project HX711_R4_R3_v02 which runs on both the Uno Rev3 and Uno Rev4.

-This project is built to control an Arduino UNO R3 only since the AD7193 library is not compatible with the Uno Rev4 Renesas.
-Most of the code matches that of the HX711 project except for amplifier-specific code.

-Project controls an Arduino with an IC2 LCD screen, an Adafruit SD/RTC shield and a load cell connected to the AD7193 amplifier on a Tacuna PCB.

-Uses PRDC_AD7193 library to control the ADC
+As of June 5, 2024, this code assumes the Arduino R4 Minima platform and the AD7193 amplifier.
+AD7193-specific code based on sample code from Tacuna Systems and works with the following setup: Arduino R4 minima, Adafruit SD board, RTC_DS1307 version, PRDC_AD7193 driving and AD7193 on the Tacuna built shield with LCD screen.

+As of June 4, 2024, renamed as AD7193_MOM_v01 because this is no longer beta, but is production.
+This code uploaded to all Kent Island bound R4 Arduinos for use in summer 2024 season.